robertfyffe/react-editable-textbox/README.md

     false
     /* Boolean describing if the textbox should be disabled. */ }
+  isGhost={
+    false
+    /* Boolean describing if the textbox should be loading with the ghost theme.
+    This attribute is false by default. */
+  }
   allowedTags={
     ['p']
     /* Array of allowed HTML tags for editor.